lcanegaly/math/README.md

 # math
-A basic library for vector and matrix math operations
+A work in-progress template library for vector (and eventually matrix operations).